-When the Dissertation Chairperson decides the proposal is ready, he/she notifies the Doctoral Program Admissions Office that the student is ready to schedule the defense.
+When the Dissertation Chairperson decides the proposal is ready, he/she notifies the Ph.D.
+Program Office that the student is ready to schedule the defense.
 After a date has been set, the student must present all Committee members with the final dissertation proposal at least 14 days before the scheduled defense.
-The student must also give the Form D: Dissertation Proposal/Defense Application for Candidacy to his/her Chairperson for completion on the day of the proposal defense (see Appendix A).
-The student must defend their dissertation proposal during the semester in which they are currently enrolled.
+The student must also give Form D (Dissertation Proposal/Defense Application for Candidacy) to the Chairperson for completion on the day of the proposal defense (see Appendix A).
+The student must defend the dissertation proposal during the semester of enrollment.

-The Committee can vote to: (a) Approve the proposal in its present form; (b) Approve the proposal with minor revisions.
-Note: The Committee must provide feedback identifying the needed revisions; (c) Deferred approval pending major revisions.
-Note: The Committee must provide feedback delineating the deficiencies and whether a second defense is required; (d) Reject the proposal as unacceptable.
+The Committee can vote to: (a) Approve the proposal in its present form; (b) Approve the proposal with minor revisions; (c) Deferred approval pending major revisions; (d) Reject the proposal as unacceptable.
+Note: In situations 'b' through 'd', the Committee must provide written feedback identifying the needed revisions, delineating the deficiencies and whether a subsequent oral defense of the proposal is required.

-The Dissertation Chairperson must send written notification to the Doctoral Program Admissions Office when revisions on the proposal are completed along with the completed Ph.D.
+The Dissertation Chairperson must send written notification to the Ph.D.
+Program Office when revisions on the proposal are completed along with the completed Ph.D.
 Program Form D: Dissertation Proposal Defense/Application to Candidacy.